Timeline

 Find a file

-Save a file
+Save the file

-C - x s Save multiple buffers
+C-x s Save multiple buffers

 M-x sort-lines

-Word Counting
+Word count

-Count the entire buffer
+Count whole buffer

 M-x count-words-region

-Status Bar
+Status bar

 The line directly above the echo area is called the “status bar”.
 The status bar displays some information, such as: